Site Overlay

 What Can I Contribute?

-There is no monetary gain from being involved, although you will have access to specialized training at no cost to you.
+Specialized training is offered at no cost (for all regularly scheduled trainings) or low cost (for some advance trainings) to members.
 As Washington State emergency workers when on training and actual missions, JSAR volunteers are covered by the state against loss and injury (see WAC 118-04 for details).

 How Do I Volunteer?